 If there’s one thing I’ve learned during the past five years on the road, it’s never to take travel and safety advice from someone who’s never been to a place.
 Just because Corktown wasn’t the safe suburb of Detroit where Robert had chosen to live didn’t de facto make it unsafe.

 “I’m sure I’ll be fine.”
 I reassured Robert as I got out of his car.

 And, d’you know what.
 I absolutely was.

-I’m not going to lie to you, there are still some very dangerous parts of Detroit.
+I’m not going to lie to you, there are still some very dangerous neighborhoods in Detroit.
 However, for the average visitor who is likely to place themselves in Downtown or Corktown (where a lot of creative types have chosen to base themselves) Detroit doesn’t present a real risk of danger.
 Sure, don’t flash your cash or wander drunk through the streets alone at night.
-And certainly don’t go looking for trouble or go searching for the burned out, derelict neighbourhoods you see on the news.
-I wouldn’t add 8-Mile to my list of sights either.
-But, visit with your sensible head on and you’re going to be fine.
+And certainly don’t go looking for trouble or go searching for the burned out, derelict neighborhoods you see on the news.
+I wouldn’t add 8 Mile Road to my list of sights either.
+But, visit with your sensible head on, like you would in any big city like New York or Chicago and you’re going to be fine.

 I’ve talked before about the differences between real and perceived danger (my article about visiting Naples is a good example) and the fact is that most instances of danger exist in our mind – in that moment when a man puts his hand in his jacket pocket and pulls out his phone, but we’re expecting to see a knife; in that moment when we hear fast footsteps behind us and brace, ready to be mugged, when it’s just a jogger trying to get past.